jess305272/CodeJam-2018/README.md

 # CodeJam-2018

 To run flask:

-(If you don't have Flask installed:
-*  pip install Flask
+*  pip install Flask (if you don't have Flask installed)

 * For Windows:
     * $ set FLASK_APP=hello.py